r-cybersecurity/modmail-autoreply/README.md

 ### Quirks

-This bot will ignore ban appeals, moderator discussions, join requests, etc. to *try to* avoid disrupting other discussions.
+As mentioned, this bot will ignore ban appeals, moderator discussions, join requests, etc. to *try to* avoid disrupting other discussions.
 However if you have a long-lived conversation thread and someone makes a new reply, this bot won't care and will throw up the autoreply + archive.

 This bot attempts to *only reply to each conversation thread once*, so if there is a question not answered by your out-of-office message then people can reply and still reach through to moderators.

 The conversation thread deduplication is in-memory, so if you close and restart the script it will lose this memory.
-It also means the memory usage of the program could grow unbounded, however this is unlikely in practice unless your modmail is being *attacked*.
+It also means the memory usage of the program could grow unbounded, however this is unlikely to be problematic in practice unless your modmail is being *attacked*.